MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 ## Multiregion deployments

 Data residency rules, or a requirement to have data close to a user base, can drive the requirement to create Azure Data Lake accounts in multiple Azure regions.
-We recommend you create a data landing zone in one region and then replicate global data using third-party products like AzCopy or Azure Data Factory.
+We recommend you create a data landing zone in one region and then replicate global data using AzCopy, Azure Data Factory or third-party products.
 Local data remains in-region while global data is replicated across multiple regions.

 ## Data lake access control list guidelines